Tourism in Malaysia: Desaru, Johor Bahru District, Kukup

 Johor Bahru is the capital city of Johor, it was the world's 39th most visited city by international tourists, according to Euromonitor International in 2019, as well as the second most visited city in the nation, after Kuala Lumpur.
 Known as the gateway to Singapore, the primary visitors of this border city are from Singapore and Indonesia, majority of them come here for day trips owing to its cheaper exchange rates.
 Many of them also pay visit to the state as part of the medical tourism initiative.
 Johor Zoo is known as the oldest zoo in Malaysia, with history hails back before the independence of Malaysia, it will also feature night safari in 2025.
 The Arulmigu Sri Rajakaliamman Glass Temple is the world's first glass temple and the only one in Malaysia.

 West of Johor Bahru, Legoland Malaysia Resort is the first Legoland theme park in Asia, and the sixth in the world.
 Kukup Island is also the world's second largest uninhabited mangrove island and is listed as a “Wetland of International Importance” under the Ramsar Convention 1971, thus attracting many tourists and researchers.
 Tanjung Piai is the location of the 'Southernmost Tip of Mainland Eurasia', and is one of the most visited places and national parks in Johor.

-To the east coast of Johor, Desaru is known to host many 5-star luxurious integrated resorts, water park and a prestige beach area.
-It was also listed among the world's 100 greatest places to visit by Time (magazine) in 2021, the only destination in Malaysia in this ranking.
+On east coast of Johor, Desaru has many luxury resorts, a water park and a prestige beach area.
+It was listed among the world's 100 greatest places to visit by Time (magazine) in 2021, the only destination in Malaysia in this ranking.